-Currently, the municipality has 2240 under her employ of which 1826 are appointed on permanent and 414 are on temporary basis.
-It should be noted that the current situation on temporary worker is not desirable and will be rectified.
+Currently, the municipality has 2240 under its employ of which 1826 are appointed on permanent and 414 are on temporary basis.
+It should be noted that the current situation on temporary workers is not desirable and will be rectified.

-POWERS AND FUNCTIONS
+4.2 POWERS AND FUNCTIONS

-Departments are structured in such a way that there is a responsible Executive Director at appointed under section 56 of MSA for each core function.
+Departments are structured in such a way that there is a responsible Executive Director appointed under Section 56 of MSA for each core function.
 These functions are aligned to meet our strategic and operational mandates.

-EMPLOYMENT EQUITY PLAN
+4.3 EMPLOYMENT EQUITY PLAN